All Episodes

 We can't talk about his wife now.

-In addition to everything else, listen to this.
+In addition, everything else, listen to this.

-This is Obama Monday on Good Morning America.
+This Obama Monday a Good Morning America.

-And Robin Roberts said, you know what's going on in Tennessee, the GOP there, in their web campaign about taking the remarks you made earlier about being the first time in your adult life, being proud of the U.S.?
+And Robin Roberts said, you know what's going on in Tennessee, the GOP there and their web campaign about taking the remarks you made earlier about being the first time in your adult life, being proud of the U.S. Should you get through this process and you have the general election ahead of you, this is what you're going to expect more and more.

 Are you prepared for that?

-The notion that you start attacking my wife or my family, for them to try to distort or to play snippets of her remarks in ways that are unflattering to her, I think is uh just low class.
+The notion that you start attacking my wife or my family, for them to try to distort or to play snippets of her remarks in ways that are unflattering to her, I think is just low class.

-These folks should lay off my wife.
+These folks should lay off my way.

-Now his wife's out there making statements, making speeches, policy statements.
+Now, his wife's out there making statements, making speeches, policy statements.

-Stay dirt poor in your present jobs, helping people change bedpans and stuff.
+She's on the campaign trail telling women, don't go into corporate America, stay dirt poor in your present jobs, helping people change bedpans and stuff.

 Don't do any of this.